minh221/semester_2_project/README.md

-Awesome, thanks for the detailed info!
-Here's a clean and comprehensive `README.md` for your GitHub repo:

----

 # 🥗 AI-Powered Meal Planner App

 A personalized meal planning app built with **Streamlit** (front end) and **FastAPI** (back end), designed to generate customized meal plans based on user health profiles and trending recipes.
 The system leverages AI agents and a dynamic knowledge base to continuously improve its suggestions.